kushalac/Hospital-management-system/README.md

 - **User Roles:** Admin and receptionist roles for managing patient details.
 - **Front-end Interface:** Developed using C++ for the desktop application and Android Studio for the mobile application.
-- **Record Maintenance:** Efficient storage and retrieval of records using the B-Trees algorithm.
+- **Record Maintenance:** Efficient storage and retrieval of records using the B+Trees algorithm.
 - **Patient Details:** Capture and store patient details for effective hospital management.

+## Benefits
+- **Streamlined Workflow:** Simplifies the process of managing patient information.
+- **Enhanced Efficiency:** Facilitates quick and easy retrieval of patient data.
+- **User-Friendly Interface:** Designed to be intuitive for administrative and receptionist staff.

+## Functionalities
+- **Insert Patient Details:** Add new patient information to the system.
+- **Search Patient Details:** Retrieve patient records based on their ID, name, or other details.
+- **Edit Patient Details:** Update existing patient information as needed.

 ## How to Run